Abimbola1985/Abimbola-babystep-in-Data-Analytics/README.md

 #Findings:
 140 unit each of products sold across Canada, France, Germany, Mexico and United states respectively resulted in  a revenue of N25nillion plus to the business (all thanks to the best performaance of Paseo product) despite the high discount band.(This is a a good move).
-October recorded the higheest performing month that leveraged goOvernment segment to produce the largest share on profit.
+October recorded the highest performing month that leveraged government segment to produce the largest share on profit.

 #Recommendations.